23-MDDN342/randomised-collection-hannahnewland/README.md

 My initial idea is a variety of different fruits, that have interchanging facial features.
 I want them to look annoying-orange-esque, maybe encorporating real images of human features or maybe just drawing them on javascript.
 I am also considering images of my own drawings of eyes.

+I started by creating the apple in the editor, playing around with the eyes and mouth positioning.
+The apple has three eye values, where it has between 1-3 eyes.